Faydyn/sudokusolver/README.md

 * not enough delay async numbers and color tile
 ___
 ### Development Plans
-* better visualization of Sudokus
-    * _Must_: Start- and solved Sudoku
-    * Animation of Backtracking
 * ~py2exec to run on other PCs
 ___
 ### Releases